Holiday Travelers won’t be Delayed by Road Construction

-While lane closure activity will be stopped, workers will still be on site in many construction zones, and drivers are urged to obey posted speed limits.
-Drivers convicted of speeding in work zones where workers are present face a fine of $250.00 to $500.00, plus court fees and possible increased insurance premiums.
+Motorists may still encounter some lane closures or restrictions while traveling through long term construction projects.
+Drivers should be aware that reduced speed limits will be in effect in work zones.
+Drivers convicted of speeding through work zones where workers are present face a fine of up to $500.00, plus court fees and possible increased insurance premiums.

 As always, drivers are reminded to use all motorist information tools wisely and Know Before You Go! by checking travel conditions before leaving for your destination.
 Drivers should never tweet, text or talk on a cell phone while behind the wheel.